 What is DevRel?

-DevRel efforts are literal efforts to build and bolster relationships with developer communities.
-Generally, these relationship-building activities take place after a developer has been captured and placed into a CRM or database.
+DevRel efforts build and bolster relationships with developer communities through activities that occur after a developer has been captured and placed into a CRM or database.
 DevRel initiatives encourage developers to adopt products or solutions, facilitate usage through trainings and events, and ultimately partner with the brand or company to create something with their product and advocate for it.
 DevRel is vital to the success of a developer marketing program.
 It’s often seen as its own function at larger companies that separate marketing and customer/user success, while on smaller teams it’s weaved into the same function as developer marketing.

 DevRel tactics revolve around high-quality touches and deeper education, led by more direct and interactive events, like workshops and training sessions.
 A primary goal of DevRel activities is to get developers to interact directly with the company or brand that is offering the product or solution to provide feedback and engage in more inclusive conversations about future development.

-Developer marketing vs. DevRel: comparing assets and resources.
+DevRel vs. developer marketing: comparing assets and resources.

 Developer marketing campaigns tend to provide macro overviews or high-level awareness assets, meant to garner attention and elicit a deeper dive.
 These assets can include things like thought-leadership perspectives, blogs, white papers, industry overviews, and case studies.